-At KingsWellies Nursery we understand we need to plan for all eventualities to ensure the health, safety and welfare of all the children we care for.
+KingsWellies Nursery takes the health, safety and welfare of all the children we care for, staff, parents and stakeholders very serious.
+The nursery will take every precaution necessary to ensure that no critical incidents occur.
+Staff will remain vigilant at all times to reduce the risk of a critical incident occurring.
 With this in mind we have a critical incident policy in place to ensure our nursery is able to operate effectively in the case of a critical incident.
 These include:

 - Flood

 - Fire

 - Burglary

 - Abduction or threatened abduction of a child

 - Bomb threat/terrorism attack

+- Death or serious injury as a result of violence, accident, self-harm and/or sudden traumatic illness

+- Building collapse

+- Riot or civil disorder

+- Natural and/or man-made incidents

+- Pandemic illness

 - Any other incident that may affect the care of the children in the nursery.

-If any of these incidents impact on the ability of the nursery to operate, we will contact parents via phone/email at the earliest opportunity, e.g. before the start of the nursery day.
+If any of these incidents occur and impact on the ability of the nursery to operate, we will follow the subsequent procedures.